Checked down to the micron: ODK engineers explained how aircraft engines are tested before release

-A deviation of 10 micrometers is already a reason for rejection
+A deviation of 10 micrometers is already grounds for rejection

-Specialists from the United Engine Corporation (UEC) explained how aircraft engines undergo the most stringent multi-level checks before release: even a deviation of 10 micrometers - only one-tenth the thickness of a human hair - is considered critical.
-Such minimal errors can reduce engine efficiency by 1-2% and cause dangerous vibrations, so each unit undergoes detailed diagnostics at all stages of production.
+Specialists from the United Engine Corporation (ODK) explained how aircraft engines undergo the strictest multi-level inspection before release: even a deviation of 10 micrometers — just one tenth of the thickness of a human hair — is considered critical.
+Such minimal inaccuracies can reduce engine efficiency by 1–2% and cause dangerous vibrations, which is why each unit undergoes detailed diagnostics at all stages of production.

 The verification process is divided into three key stages.